Kirby's Study Journal

 Hi Kirby,

-I am not sure I have in me the words to bring you any kind of comfort as I have never lived through anything that can compare.
 For the little that I know you I am sure that you did and are doing the most that you can for your son.
 The intensity of the feeling of powerlessness is almost tangible in your words.
 I want to urge you not to stop, because there is no rejecting the events that are dealt to us, but your kindness, your energy, simply doing all that you can will go a long way for your son, for you and for your family.

-_________________ La victoire est un hasard, la défaite une nécessité.
+La victoire est un hasard, la défaite une nécessité.

 Rank: Jp 6 dan